-I am happy to announce that Wazuh v2.0 has just been released!
+we are happy to announce that Wazuh v2.0 has just been released!

 As many of you already know, it includes the integration of our forked version of OSSEC with OpenSCAP and Elastic Stack 5.
 In addition, we improved some core capabilities for infrastructure security monitoring and developed a new WUI in the form of a Kibana app.

-Log analysis and management new features
+Log analysis and management new features of Wazuh v2.0

 - Modified OSSEC analysis engine to support dynamic data analysis, being able to extract as many fields from a raw log as needed.
 This can also be used to create rules with dynamic fields and titles (Examples: New Auditd or OpenSCAP decoders and rules).